stevenservo-hub/NVpoSH/README.md

 ## Why Use This Config?

-**Problem:** VS Code is heavy, requires a GUI, and consumes significant memory.
-It is often unusable on restricted servers or slow VPN connections.
+Problem: VS Code is heavy, requires a GUI, and consumes significant memory.
+It introduces unnecessary latency and telemetry, whereas Neovim provides instant startup and raw performance on any hardware.

 **Solution:** `psh-nvim` provides the **VS Code feature set** inside a lightweight terminal environment: